-We described the otopathology in four individuals affected with the Mohr-Tranebjærg syndrome (MTS), an X-linked, recessive, syndromic, sensorineural HL caused by a mutation in the DDP/TIMM8A gene.
-The otopathology was strikingly similar in that all temporal bones examined showed near-total loss of cochlear neuronal cells and severe loss of vestibular neurons.
-We infer that the HL in MTS is likely to be the result of a postnatal and progressive degeneration of cochlear neurons and that MTS constitutes a true auditory neuropathy.
-Our findings have implications for clinical diagnosis of patients with MTS and management of the HL.
+We described the otopathology in 4 individuals affected with the Mohr-Tranebjærg syndrome (MTS), an X-linked, recessive, syndromic, sensorineural hearing loss caused by a mutation in the DDP/TIMM8A gene.
+The otopathology was strikingly similar, in that all temporal bones examined showed near-total loss of cochlear neuronal cells and severe loss of vestibular neurons.
+We infer that the hearing loss in MTS is likely to be the result of a postnatal and progressive degeneration of cochlear neurons, and that MTS constitutes a true auditory neuropathy.
+Our findings have implications for clinical diagnosis of patients with MTS, and management of the hearing loss.